bitrise-io/devcenter/_articles/en/reviews/using-bitrise-yml-from-repository-draft.md

 ### The trigger map is better to be managed on bitrise.io

 You can store the trigger map in the `bitrise.yml` of your repository - but we don't recommend it.
 You'll lose the ability to SKIP builds.
-On [bitrise.io](https://www.bitrise.io), the trigger map is evaluated BEFORE the repository is cloned: this way, for example, if you set the patterns correctly in code pushes or pull requests, then Bitrise won't even start those builds which don't match the set patterns.
+On [bitrise.io](https://www.bitrise.io), the trigger map is evaluated before the repository is cloned: this way, for example, if you set the patterns correctly in code pushes or pull requests, then Bitrise won't even start those builds which don't match the set patterns.

 However, if you store the trigger map in your repository, the only way to check it is to clone the repository first.
-Even if you prepare your `trigger_map` in your repository, [bitrise.io](https://www.bitrise.io) will start a build to clone the repository and you have to manually handle the stored trigger map.
+Even if you prepare your `trigger_map` in your repository, [bitrise.io](https://www.bitrise.io) will start a build to clone the repository and you'll have to manually handle the stored trigger map.

 ### You can't change the build configuration of a commit